gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 a.
 Open hierarchical_clustering_algorithm.m in MATLAB.

-B. Click Run (or press F5).
+b.
+Click Run (or press F5).

 Follow the prompts in the command window and select your input data.
-Note that the input file must contain only the dataset for the desired time window of analysis.
+Note that the input file must contain only the dataset of the desired time window of analysis.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%